 Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning .

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss .

-The next section in this guide is About Clinical Trials , and it offers more information about research studies that are focused on finding better ways to care for people with a carcinoid tumor.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials .
+It offers more information about research studies that are focused on finding better ways to care for people with a carcinoid tumor.
+Or, use the menu to choose another section to continue reading this guide.